volodymyrprokopyuk/kotlin-sdp/README.md

 - Dependency Injection
 - **Factory Method** defines an interface for creating a *single object*, but let subclasses decide which class to instantiate.
 Client works only with *interfaces* of the factory method and a single product interface.
-Concrete factories are *signletons* that implement factory method interface
+Concrete factories are *singletons* that implement factory method interface
 - Lazy Initialization
 - Multiton
 - Object Pool
 - Prototype
 - Resource Acquisition is Initialization
-- Singleton
+- **Singleton** ensures that a class has *only one instance* and provides a *global point of access* to it.
+Make the class constructor private and provide one public static method that always returns the same single instance of the class stored in a private static variable

 ## Structural Patterns